Please note that this is not a formal legally binding response.

 Any subsequent planning application will be the subject of publicity and consultation in accordance with the our procedures.
 These, and other matters which may subsequently come to light, may result in additional issues being raised that are pertinent to the determination of the application.
 Officers will use every endeavour to accurately predict the outcome of an application at pre-application stage, there will be times when after considering representations received in response to the statutory advertisement/consultation process we may reach a different conclusion.

 It is not our normal practice to enter into negotiations that would result in the substantial change to a proposal once a formal planning application has been submitted, unless to do so would clearly be in the public interest.

 Where an application is submitted without pre-application advice, it is determined on its merits.

 If you have any questions or require any further guidance about our pre-application service then please do not hesitate to contact us.

 Please supply the appropriate level of information necessary for us to give you an informed response to your enquiry.
 The more information that you can provide us with at this stage, the more informed our response to you can be.

 A typical enquiry should include:

 An accurate site plan - (preferably Ordnance Survey) with the site to which the enquiry relates clearly marked in red.
 A blue line should be drawn around any further land, owned by the applicant, which is close to or adjoining the application site.
-You canif you wish.
+You can

 Any further information - necessary to clearly illustrate your scheme.
 This largely depends on the scale of your proposed scheme.
 It may be necessary to supply (only where appropriate) any of the following: